 In the service of Oda Nobunaga

-When Yasuke was introduced to Nobunaga, the daimyo he suspected that his skin was colored with black ink.
+When Yasuke was introduced to Nobunaga, the daimyo suspected that his skin was colored with black ink.
 Nobunaga made him undress from the waist up and made him rub his skin.

-After Battle of TenmokuzanNobunaga led his force, including Yasuke and inspected the ancient territory of the Takeda clan.
+After Battle of Tenmokuzan, Nobunaga led his force, including Yasuke, and inspected Takeda's former clan territory.
 On the way back, the black man met Tokugawa Ieyasu.

 When he was introduced to Akechi, he said that the black man was a worthless animal, so he shouldn't even be killed, but taken to the nanban-ji.
 After that, he disappeared from Japanese history.

-Other foreign samurai
+other foreign samurai

 Later, after Yasuke's death, other foreigners served as samurai in Japan.
 Below is the list of foreigners who served on daimyos: